Cheapest online supermarkets 2022

 OLIO is a lot like what we imagine the old days were like (if grandparents are to be believed, anyway).

-Users of the app in your local area will flag up when they've got an excess of food (perhaps they cooked more than they needed, or have something that will go off before they can use it), and make it available either as free food or for a donation to charity.
+Users of the app in your local area will flag up when they've got an excess of food.
+This can happen when they cook more than they need, or have something that will go off before they can use it.
+On the app, they make it available as free food.

-It's obviously not a perfect system – you can't guarantee the quality of someone else's cooking, after all.
-But it's certainly something that's worth keeping your eye on, especially if you find you're missing a crucial ingredient at the last minute!
+It's obviously not a perfect system as you can't guarantee the quality of someone else's cooking.
+But it's certainly something that's worth keeping your eye on, especially if you find you're missing a crucial ingredient at the last minute.

 Have you got these student kitchen cupboard essentials?